SoloVid/Thy/lessons.md

 math.multiply a b
 print that

-greeting is def .Heya, .
+greeting is def "Heya, "
-name is def .Joe.
+name is def "Joe"
 string.concat greeting name
 print that
 ```